MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### combine_delimiters

-logical indicating whether or not to treat consecutive non-space (” “) delimiters as a single delimiter.
+bool indicating whether or not to treat consecutive non-space (” “) delimiters as a single delimiter.
 Space ” ” delimiters are always combined.